United States v. Flynn: Change of counsel and plea

 A June 6, 2019 court filing disclosed that Flynn had terminated the Covington & Burling attorneys who negotiated his plea deal.
 That same month, Flynn hired Sidney Powell to represent him.
 She had previously urged Flynn to withdraw his guilty plea and had also previously written an opinion piece stating that judge Sullivan "is a real judge who believes in the rule of law and has the integrity to enforce it equally."
 On Twitter, Trump complimented Powell and wished Flynn and Powell luck.
 Powell accused Flynn's former attorneys of conflict of interest and inadequate representation of her new client.
-Powell was a Fox News commentator noticed by President Trump, resulting in numerous phone conversations between them.
+Powell made regular appearances on Fox News, leading to her being noticed by President Trump, resulting in numerous phone conversations between them.
 On the same day it was disclosed Flynn had fired his attorneys, Powell sent a letter to attorney general Bill Barr requesting the "utmost confidentiality" and argued that Flynn's prosecution was due to "corruption of our beloved government institutions for what appears to be political purposes."
 Among other things, she requested that Barr appoint an outsider to investigate.
 Six months later, Barr appointed Jeffrey Jensen to conduct such an investigation.

 Testimony of contractors of the Flynn company in the Bijan Rafiekian trial indicate their foreign customer was interested in classified government information on Turkey's cleric Fethullah Gülen, surveillance of Gülen supporters, and likely terrorist links that might be turned up by their own investigations of the Turkish cleric.
 Bijan Rafiekian, who was a partner of Michael Flynn in the Flynn Intel Group and worked with the incoming Trump administration's transition team, was charged with illegally acting as an unregistered agent of Turkey.
 In 2019 a federal judge threw out the guilty verdicts against Bijan Rafiekian, citing insufficient evidence to sustain his conviction on either count.

 In August 2019, Flynn's attorneys filed a motion to hold the prosecutors in contempt for "malevolent conduct", accusing them of withholding material that benefited his case to cause him to plead guilty.
 They alleged that parts of the federal government had attempted to "smear" him as a Russian agent, "or the victim of a criminal leak or other abuses related to classified intercepts of his calls with Kislyak".
 In October 2019, Flynn's lawyers further alleged in court filings that "high-ranking FBI officials orchestrated an ambush-interview ... not for the purpose of discovering any evidence of criminal activity ... but for the purpose of trapping him into making statements they could allege as false."
 They also moved to compel production of additional Brady material and newly discovered evidence.